mskcc/cwl-commandlinetools/gatk_collect_insert_size_metrics_4.1.3.0/README.md

                         Stop after processing N reads, mainly for debugging.
                         Default value: 0.
 This option can be set to 'null' to clear the default value.
+  --create_index        Whether to create a BAM index when writing a
+                        coordinate-sorted BAM file.
+Default value: false.
+                        Possible values: {true, false}
+  --create_md5_file     Whether to create an MD5 digest for any BAM or FASTQ
+                        files created.
+Default value: false.
+Possible values:
+                        {true, false}
 ```